MdAjharulIslam/MilkySpylt/README.md

 ## 🚀 Introduction

-MilkySplyt is a **creative frontend experiment** focused on motion, storytelling, and performance.
+MilkySpylt is a **creative frontend experiment** focused on motion, storytelling, and performance.

 The goal was to build an **Awwwards-style website** using real-world tools and production-ready code — not just visual mockups.
 Every section is designed to feel intentional, fluid, and immersive while maintaining clean architecture and responsive behavior.